Jack Hayter: Solo (2001–present)

 In April 2012, Hayter unveiled his next project, "The Sisters of St. Anthony" – a 12 part singles series, to last a full year.
 The series was launched with a show opening for The Wave Pictures and live sessions for the likes of This Is Fake DIY, Phoenix FM and Triple R FM.
 The series has featured musical contributions from Hefner alumni Darren Hayman and Antony Harding and guest artwork from Benjamin Shaw and Sexton Ming.
 The series enjoyed praise and acclaim from press and radio, including Tom Robinson's Fresh on the Net, 4FM, GoldFlakePaint, 7BitArcade, The Music Fix, This Is Fake DIY, The 405 and others.

 In November 2012, Hayter contributed a re-working of his "The West Beach" single for the Audio Antihero produced "Hüsker Doo-wop" Charity EP to raise money to repair damages to independent music organisations in New York following Hurricane Sandy.
-On 17 December, Hayter gave his final live session of 2012 for "The Wrong Rock Show" on the legendary Bush Radio, featuring the rarely performed "So Farewell Then Peter Murphy" and a cover of "Save Me" by Melanie Safka, recent single "Glass Bells Chime" was aired to close the show.
-The show was co-hosted by Audio Antihero and included a session from label-mate and Fighting Kites guitarist Broken Shoulder, it was promoted and featured by Rolling Stone.
-Hayter kicked off 2013 with a session for The Joyzine Radio Show on Croydon Radio and a new single, "Charlotte Badger" which found airplay on FM4.
-Follow up single "Sisters of St. Anthony" featured guest vocals from Suzanne Rhatigan of Rhatigan.
-The series ended with the 12th and final single "Quotes".
+On 17 December, Hayter gave his final live session of 2012 for "The Wrong Rock Show" on Bush Radio.
+The show was co-hosted by Audio Antihero and included a session from label-mate and Fighting Kites guitarist Broken Shoulder.

+Hayter recorded a session for The Joyzine Radio Show on Croydon Radio in 2013 and the, "Charlotte Badger" single was played FM4.
+Follow up single "Sisters of St. Anthony" featured guest vocals from Suzanne Rhatigan.